 So Who Is This Community For?

 Anybody with ME or CFS or any carers of people with ME or CFS can join the ME/CFS Community.
-The groups are not just limited to people who blog, but any patients and carers alike.

 What May I Share?

 Anything of interest to people with ME or chronic illness.
 I'd like to have relevant content, from wherever, shared to this group so that people with ME, once diagnosed and searching for information, can find people who understand them - a collection of resources by people who know what they are going through.